 The first thing to do when looking to purchase a house is to get pre-approved for a mortgage.
-This is helpful in determining your price range, programs available, down payment necessary, and most importantly shows potential sellers you are qualified and serious about buying.
-If you prefer to meet with the Sly team first and walk through the process of buying, we welcome the opportunity!
+This is not only helpful in finding out what sort of price range you are looking for as well as the down payment needed, but also lets potential sellers know that you are a serious buyer.

-A FICO score of 620 or higher is required for most loan programs.
-It is not uncommon to find lenders who will approve buyers with scores less than that, however a higher down payment may be needed.
-Borrowers with higher credit scores represent less risk to the lender and may not need as much for down payment.
+A FICO score of 620 or better is what is required of most loan programs.
+It is not uncommon to find lenders who will approve buyers with a score of 580, however a higher down payment may be needed.
+Conversely, those borrowers with higher credit whom represent less risk to the lender might not have to provide as much of a down payment.

 Yes, absolutely!
 Many loan programs, like the FHA and VA loans, require a home inspection.
 However, even if it is not required by your lender it is still highly recommended because they can reveal easily overlooked defects in the house.
 A good home inspection will bring peace of mind to one of the largest investments of your lifetime.